vtex-apps/product-customizer/docs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-The Product Customizer allows a product's [attachments](https://help.vtex.com/tutorial/o-que-e-um-anexo--aGICk0RVbqKg6GYmQcWUm) and/or its subscription to be made available and ready to be defined by users on the product details page.
+The Product Customizer component can be used on the Product Details Page (PDP) to display [attachments](https://help.vtex.com/tutorial/o-que-e-um-anexo--aGICk0RVbqKg6GYmQcWUm) and/or a [subscription form](https://help.vtex.com/en/tutorial/how-subscriptions-work--frequentlyAskedQuestions_4453).

+An attachment is the optional and cost-free customization of a product.

 ![attachment-product-customization-select](https://user-images.githubusercontent.com/52087100/65711995-707f6e00-e06c-11e9-8faa-43aecfed3e51.png)
-*Example of a product details page with the Product Customizer component displaying the product's attachments.*
+*Example of a PDP with the Product Customizer component displaying the product's attachments.*

+Product subscriptions facilitate recurring sales by automatically scheduling the purchase of a specific product at the frequency requested by the customer.

 ![subscription-gif](https://user-images.githubusercontent.com/52087100/104508392-eba0c680-55c6-11eb-9d08-772a173c1df3.gif)
-*Example of a product details page with the Product Customizer component displaying the product subscription.*
+*Example of a PDP with the Product Customizer component displaying the product subscription.*

-> ℹ️ ***The Product Customizer's integration with the Subscription module is native and automatically enabled by the component**.
-In order to allow your users to set the subscription on the product details page, set up the [Subscription v2](https://help.vtex.com/tutorial/setting-up-subscription-v2--1FA9dfE7vJqxBna9Nft5Sj) in your VTEX account and follow the instructions below to implement the Product Customizer app.*
+## Before you start

+- If you'll use the Product Customizer component to display **attachments**, [set up Assembly Options.](https://help.vtex.com/en/tutorial/assembly-options--5x5FhNr4f5RUGDEGWzV1nH)
+- If you'll use the Product Customizer component to display a **subscription form**, [set up Subscriptions.](https://help.vtex.com/tutorial/setting-up-subscription-v2--1FA9dfE7vJqxBna9Nft5Sj) The Product Customizer's integration with the Subscription module is native and automatically enabled when subscriptions settings are detected.

 ## Configuration

-1. Add `product-customizer` app to your theme's dependencies in the `manifest.json`, for example:
+1. Add the `product-customizer` app to your theme's dependencies in the `manifest.json`, for example:

 ```diff
   dependencies: {